-A hair sodium/potassium ratio less than 2.5:1 often indicates chronic foci of infection, which may contribute to seizures.
+A hair sodium/potassium ratio less than 2.5:1 often indicates a chronic foci of infection, which may contribute to seizures.
 This low ratio may also indicate excessive tissue breakdown, which prevents the proper healing of scar tissue.
-Correction of the sodium/potassium ratio with a complete nutritional balancing program is most helpful in these cases to produce a permanent correction of epileptic seizures.
+Correction of the sodium/potassium ratio with a complete nutritional balancing program is most helpful, in these cases, to produce a permanent correction of epileptic seizures.

 DIETARY ASPECTS OF EPILEPSY

 1) Grains: Wheat, barley, and oats are highest in glutamine.
 Corn and rice are lower.
-Therefore they are much better for anyone with a tendency for epilepsy.
+Therefore they may be better for anyone with a tendency for epilepsy.

 2) Dairy Products: All cows milk products are high in glutamine.
 Goat-based dairy is much better in this regard.
 Cow-based cheese that appear to be the worst include cheddar, Swiss, Monterey Jack, Mozzarella and worst is PARMESAN.
 Casein is very concentrated in cheese and is 20% glutamic acid by composition.